• Skip to primary navigation

 I usually make this recipe in advance during my weekly meal prep session.
 Throughout the week I’ll use my tuna salad with Greek yogurt to make sandwiches, lettuce wraps, grain bowls, and over salads!
 Here are some more creative ways to use tuna salad without mayo!

 1. Sandwiches and Wraps.
-Use healthy tuna salad (without mayo) in sandwiches, wraps, in a pita pocket, on a croissant, on a sandwich roll, or make it into a tuna melt.
+Use this no mayo tuna salad in sandwiches, wraps, in a pita pocket, on a croissant, on a sandwich roll, or make it into a tuna melt.

 2. Crackers and Veggies.
 Tuna salad can easily be used as a dip on a veggie platter or a charcuterie board (like my Game Day Charcuterie Board).
 Scoop up bites of tuna using crackers, celery sticks, mini bell peppers, and sliced cucumber.